bobpea/blackjack/README.md

 # blackjack
-i did this for homework. it's pretty simple but it's still cool imo
+# i did this for homework. i just started gcse and i had to finish my old projects before i could actually get started.
+# it took me about an hour.